-Pop the fudge squares into a tin or bag, add a beautiful ribbon and hey presto – you have a delicious gift for a lucky, chocoholic friend!
+Pop the fudge squares into a tin or bag, add a beautiful ribbon and hey presto – you will have a delicious gift for a lucky, chocoholic friend!
 You could also serve it alongside a cup of coffee at the end of a meal.

-If you aren’t a fan of cherries you could replace them with nuts (I’m thinking of hazelnuts, almonds and macadamias) or add a handful of dried cranberries or chopped dried apricots.
+If you are not a fan of cherries you could replace them with nuts (I’m thinking of hazelnuts, almonds and macadamias especially) or add a handful of dried cranberries or chopped dried apricots.

 CHOCOLATE CHERRY FUDGE

-1 can (385g) condensed milk
+- 1 can (385g) condensed milk

-1 cup light brown sugar
+- 1 cup light brown sugar

-1 tablespoon golden syrup
+- 1 tbsp golden syrup

-150g dark chocolate, roughly chopped
+- 150g dark chocolate, roughly chopped

-200g whole glacé cherries
+- 200g whole glacé cherries

-Step 2.)
+2.)
 Combine the condensed milk, brown sugar and golden syrup in a large saucepan and stir over a very low heat to dissolve the sugar.

-Step 5.)
+5.)
 Tip the fudge into your prepared tin and press down lightly into an even layer.
 Cover and leave to cool and harden.
 Once the fudge is set you can cut it into squares.
 Store in an airtight container.